 I Over Optimize for the “Perfect”

 I am rarely content if something is just “getting the job done”.
 I generally want to use things which are “perfect”.
 While I keep the total number of object I own down, it doesn’t guarantee that I am not being driven by materialistic hunger or that my mind is focus on better things.
 I can obsess over whether I have selected exactly the right item.
 If I am not 100% happy with something I am willing to continue to search for the perfect item.
 Sometimes this means that I continue to purchase a type of product even after I have one that is getting the job done.
-If I have something that is better, I eBay or gift my existing items to someone who could make good use of this.
+If I find something that is better, I eBay or gift my existing items to someone who could make good use of it and purchase the improved item.

 A Less Radical Approach?